Discover your responsibilities as a landlord when it comes to electrical safety to protect both your property and tenants.

 What if my property fails the electrical inspection?

-The qualified person must then provide the landlord with written confirmation, either that the property now meets safety standards, or that further work is required.
-You must then supply this written confirmation to each tenant within 28 days of the initial work, along with a copy of the original report to the local housing authority within 28 days of the further work.
+The qualified person must then provide the landlord with written confirmation either that the property now meets safety standards, or that further work is required.

-Since the introduction of The Renting Homes (Wales) Act 2016 on 1st December 2022, similar regulations have also applied to new occupation contracts (tenancies) in Wales.
-This is part of the new Fitness for Human Habitation Rules
+Since the introduction of the Renting Homes (Wales) Act 2016 on December 1, 2022, similar regulations also apply to new occupation contracts (i.e., tenancies) in Wales.
+This is part of the new Fitness for Human Habitation Rules.

-In Wales landlords must have a ‘periodic inspection and testing’ (PIT) at their property at least every 5 years.
-Once completed, an electrician will issue an EICR highlighting any issues that need fixing.
+In Wales, landlords must have a ‘periodic inspection and testing’ (PIT) carried out at their property at least once every five years.
+Once completed, an electrician will issue an EICR highlighting any issues that require attention.

-Landlords must then provide contract-holders (tenants) with a copy of the EICR within 14 days (previously 7) of the occupation date (tenancy start date).
+Landlords must then provide contract-holders (tenants) with a copy of the EICR within 14 days (previously seven) from the occupation date (tenancy start date).

-If you do not have the property properly inspected every 5 years, then the dwelling will be considered ‘unfit for human habitation’.
+If you don’t have the property properly inspected every five years, then the dwelling will be deemed ‘unfit for human habitation’.

-If the report fails, you will need to arrange for any recommended remedial works to be completed at the property, or organise for further investigation.
-You will then need to provide the contract-holder with written confirmation of any remedial works or further investigations carried out within 14 days.
+In the event of a failed inspection report, you’ll need to arrange for any recommended remedial works to be carried out on the property or organise further investigation.
+Then, within 14 days, you will need to provide the contract holder with written confirmation of any remedial works or additional investigations carried out.

-For tenancies that began before 1st December 2022, these requirements will not apply until December 2023.
+For tenancies that began before December 1, 2022, these requirements won’t apply until December 2023.